annotation/text-fabric/tf/docs/about/annotateBrowser.md

 *   **Right column**:

-    see a list of buckets (i.e. paragrpahs in this corpus).
+    See a list of buckets (i.e. paragraphs in this corpus).

     If you have clicked on an entity, you see the buckets that contain an occurrence of that entity.